 Kayak On Lake Skadar

 One of the most popular things to do in Lake Skadar is kayaking.
 Kayaking is arguably the most incredible thing you can do there, exploring the Balkans’ largest lake in perfect peace and soothing silence.
-Far removed from the tourists onshore, you’ll be able to see wildlife from up close as well as admire the lakeside villages, fortress ruins, and islet monasteries from a uniquely different perspective.
+Far removed from the tourists onshore, you’ll be able to see wildlife from up close and admire the lakeside villages, fortress ruins, and islet monasteries from a uniquely different perspective.

 You can rent kayaks for a couple of hours, go on week-long Lake Skadar kayaking adventures, or pretty much everything in between.
 Local outfitters offer a variety of (guided) kayaking options.